Minnie Minoso Is Finally In The Hall Of Fame – Why You Should Add His Cards To Your Vintage Collection

 The Bowman card sold recently in PSA 5 condition for around $500.
 Recent PSA 5 sales of the Topps card have been in the $800 range.

 Many of Minoso’s early cards are from classic vintage sets of the 1950’s and 1960’s, so they have some value, and are also just really beautiful cards.
-Check out his 1953 Bowman or Topps, or the 1956 Topps to see what I mean.
+Check out his 1953 Bowman or Topps, the 1956 Topps or even the 1959 Topps “Destruction Crew” card with Larry Doby and Rocky Colavito to see what I mean.

 If you’re a fan of certified autographs or game-used cards, Minoso had a number of them released in the 2000’s.